Our MSc Data Science will prepare you with the skills you need to work in the rapidly growing data science sector.

 Gain professional experience in industry by applying for a year-long work placement.

 Study in labs in the brand new state-of-the-art media centre on campus - find out more.

 Course and Module Details

-As technology advances, the ability to generate, capture and analyse data from a range of sources and for a range of applications is vital across numerous industries.
-Our MSc Data Science is designed to ensure you can apply critical mathematical thinking to various kinds of data, meaning that the degree will be of value in financial, social, policy and commercial settings in the world of work.
+As technology advances, the ability to generate, capture and analyse data from various sources and applications is vital across numerous industries.
+Our MSc Data Science teaches you how to apply critical mathematical thinking to several data types.
+You will have skills valuable to financial, social, policy and commercial settings.

 The programme will cover data analysis, machine learning, and visualisation, as well as the necessary technical skills to thrive in industry.
-You will also be equipped with the skills needed to stay abreast of changes in the field and to work in ways that are commercially, ethically, and legally appropriate.
+We will also equip you with the skills needed to stay abreast of data science changes and work in commercially, ethically, and legally appropriate ways.

-You will begin by taking modules in programming, data analytic techniques and the fundamentals of mathematics for data science.
-These skills are then developed and applied in machine learning, data visualisation and data engineering, the three planks of data science.
-You will benefit from an emphasis on real world work flows and application of technique, using case studies and working with real data sets.
+You will begin by taking modules in programming, data analytics techniques and the fundamentals of mathematics for data science.
+You further apply these skills in machine learning and data visualisation.
+You will benefit from emphasising real-world workflows and applying techniques, using case studies, and working with real data sets.
 You will then have a chance to consolidate and demonstrate the skills you have acquired throughout the year in your final project.